 In late February, Woods tweeted a video of him gingerly swinging a 9-iron into a simulator with the caption "Progressing nicely."
 However, on April 1, Woods announced that he was not competing in the Masters.

 Woods entered the 2016 U.S. Open and Open Championship.
 However, Woods chose not to play in either event, announcing ahead of the U.S. Open that his recovery is not far enough along to allow him to play a 72-hole tournament.
 Woods did not issue a statement when he withdrew from the Open at Royal Troon, nor when he withdrew from the PGA Championship.

-In announcing his withdrawal from the fourth major of 2016, Woods' agent Mark Steinberg said Woods will not start his comeback until at least October 2016, when the 2016-17 PGA Tour season starts in California.
+In announcing his withdrawal from the fourth major of 2016, Woods' agent Mark Steinberg said Woods said he will not start his comeback until at least October 2016, when the 2016-17 PGA Tour season starts in California.

 Woods committed to play in the Safeway Open on the deadline Friday before the tournament, but he withdrew the following Monday, saying his game was "vulnerable" and not ready for public consumption.
 He said he would also withdraw from the European Tour's Turkish Airlines Open.

 Woods said he intends to play in the Hero World Challenge, an unofficial but PGA Tour-sanctioned event run by his foundation, played in the Bahamas from Dec.
 1-4.